 - Club Events at our partner venues in association with us.

-This Policy is in line with legislation and applicable to our partner venues, specifically to every person and place that we have direct safe and inclusive responsibility for our participants.
+This Policy is in line with legislation and applicable to our partner venues, specifically to every person and place where we have direct safe and inclusive responsibility for our participants.

 4. Responsibility for implementation of the Diversity and Inclusion Policy

-Diversity and inclusion is everyone’s responsibility: not responding to discriminatory or unacceptable language and behaviour is not an option.
+Diversity and inclusion are the responsibility of everyone: in not responding to discriminatory or unacceptable language and behaviour is not an option.

-The Onyx Squash Academy will request an Welfare Officer at its commercial partners is responsible for supporting the club to identify where diversity and inclusion support is required; to implement safe and inclusive procedures; promote diversity and inclusion principles, including the Safeguarding and Reporting Procedure, to all the venues they manage, programmes, events and individuals including players, parents and carers.
+The Onyx Squash Academy will request a Welfare Officer at its commercial partners’ venue is responsible for supporting the club to identify where diversity and inclusion support is required, plus to implement safe and inclusive procedures; promote diversity and inclusion principles, including the Safeguarding and Reporting Procedure, to all the venues they manage, programmes, events and individuals including players, parents/guardians/carers.

 Onyx Squash Academy is committed will formally adopt this policy by:

-Taking steps to ensure that our committee, members, participants and volunteers behave in accordance with the policy, including where appropriate taking disciplinary action under our constitution; o ensure that access to membership as well as access to participation is open and inclusive;
+Taking steps to ensure that our Advisory Board members, participants, and volunteers behave in accordance with the policy, including where appropriate taking disciplinary action under our constitution; o ensure that access to membership as well as access to participation is open and inclusive.

 5. Breaches of the Diversity and Inclusion Policy

-Where there is a diversity and inclusion concern/disclosure: we would expect the individual who is told about, hears, or is made aware of a concern, will need to complete Concern Reporting Form, that will be sent out to them by the Directors of the Onyx Squash Academy.
+Where there is a diversity and inclusion concern/disclosure: we would expect the individual who is told about, hears, or is made aware of a concern, will need to complete a Concern Reporting Form, which will be sent out to them by the Directors of the Onyx Squash Academy.

-The following point illustrate how the breaches are dealt with:
+The following illustrates how the breaches are dealt with:

 5.1 Reporting Concerns